F-ca7/sealtalk-android/SA documents/SA/SA.md

 ### Understandability

 For User, the UI is simple to discover.
-SealTalk have reused all the icon from QQ, thus it is accomplishing understandability with the minimum cost.(see figures 8 9 10)
+SealTalk have reused all the icon from QQ, thus it is accomplishing understandability with the minimum cost[7].(see figures 8 9 10)

 <img src=" https://s2.ax1x.com/2019/11/02/Kqo5z8.jpg " style="zoom: 50%;" />